ThatOth3rGuy/Sprint-Reviews/docs/plan/ProjectProposal.md

 Users will be able to easily create new accounts, or log-in to existing accounts by providing authentication.
 Instructors and administrators will be able to create classes and assign **<\[a set number of]\>** students using \*\**[file upload, etc.]\***.
 Student accounts will be linked only to classes assigned by instructors, and able to review selected peer assignments.
 The application will support compatibility with mobile or desktop devices, allow all users to efficiently upload files from a set number of file types, and provide simple site navigation using a minimalistic interface.

 The application will be built using React as well as a(n) **<\[adjective]\>** database to provide flexibility to users and enable future scalability to the system.
 This project is intended to support a few classes with *\\**number of students**\\, given the limited development period of 3 months.
-With rigorous testing and iterative development, the application will be deployed with the required functionality in August, 2024.
+With rigorous testing and iterative development, the application will be deployed with the required functionality in August 2024.

-## Users, Usage Scenarios and High Level Requirements
+## Users, Usage Scenarios and High-Level Requirements

 ### Users Groups:

-1. **Instructors**: Instructors are our primary users who will be responsible for creating classroom groups, assignments for peer review, and groups of students within the classroom group (as an optional feature).
-Their goal is to have a user-friendly platform that allows an easily managed grading system that is obtrained through an anonymous peer review system.
+1. **Instructors**: Instructors, as our main users, are tasked with forming classroom groups, devising peer-review assignments, and optionally, creating student subgroups within the classroom.
+They aim to utilize a user-friendly platform, support an easily administrable grading system, and incorporate an anonymous peer review mechanism.
 &nbsp;

-2. **Students**: Students are also our primary users, as the system is created for them to submit assignments and receive assignments to be reviewed anonymously.
-This also includes providing feedback and following a rubric provided by their respective instructors to evaluate their peers.
-Their goal is to have an efficient system that allows easy submission of assignments, receives timely feedback, and gains insights, while aiding the instructors in the process by reviewing other peers works.
+2. **Students**: Students, who are also our main users, utilize the system to submit and anonymously review assignments.
+This includes offering feedback and adhering to an instructor-provided rubric for peer evaluation.
+Their objective is to engage with a system that facilitates easy assignment submission, provides prompt feedback, and offers insights, all while assisting instructors by reviewing the work of their peers.
 &nbsp;

 3. **Administrators**: Administrators are users who have a purely technical support system that enables them to manage and maintain the software.
-Their goal is to ensure smooth operation of the platform and provide any technical support needed for any user.
+Their objective is to have exclusive access to the instructor and student pages, along with the ability to create and delete user profiles and classrooms.
+Additionally, they receive analytics that includes data on online and offline users, as well as the operational status of the system, indicating whether it is running or under maintenance